2No2Name/bug-fixer-upper/README.md

 ## Features (Creative Mode)
 ### Structure blocks
-- Structure blocks load paintings at the correct position (Thanks to BluSpring).
+- Structure blocks load paintings at the correct position (Thanks to BluSpring) (MC-102223).
 - Structure blocks with combined mirror and rotation place paintings and item frames with the correct rotation.

 ### Tick freeze
-- Prevent player unfreezing other passengers in multi-seat vehicle during tick freeze
+- Prevent player unfreezing other passengers in multi-seat vehicle during tick freeze (MC-268358)

 ## Installation